hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 * **BearerToken:** Do not edit this variable.
 Keep the value field empty.
 The collection variable BearerToken will be set automatically upon successful execution of the ***Generate AccessToken*** API call as explained in the next step.

-* **Workspace ID:** This variable should be set with the value of your Workspace ID you previously saved.
+* **Workspace ID:** This variable should be set with the value of the *identifier* of your Workspace you previously saved.

 * **Aruba\_Application\_Id**, **COM\_Application\_Id**, and **DSCC\_Application\_Id:** These variables should be set with the value of the _identifier_ of the services you deployed in your workspace to manage your infrastructure services for networking, compute and storage.

 * **GLP\_Application\_Id:** This variable is the _identifier_ of the HPE GreenLake platform.
 This is always set to value “00000000-0000-0000-0000-000000000000”.

 **Note:** Do not edit the other variables.
 Keep the value field empty.
-The collection variables will be set automatically upon successful execution of REST API calls using Postman Test scripts.
+The collection variables will be set automatically upon successful execution of REST API calls using Postman ***Test scripts***.

 ## Acquire an OAuth access token as your session bearer token